las6nia/las6nia/README.md

 - Expanding my knowledge in **Programming Fundamentals**, **.NET Platform** , and **Web Development**
 - Learning more about **APIs** and **full-stack web projects**
 - Building my personal portfolio and contributing to open-source projects
-- Contributing to real projects with our computer club
+- Contributing to real projects with our computer science club

 ---